Grounding or Guessing? Visual Signals for Detecting Hallucinations in Sign Language Translation: From Grounding to Guessing: Reliability as a Lens on Visual Usage

-\item \textbf{Cross-attention usage.} Decoder cross-attention $A^{(\ell,h)}_{t \to i}$ at layer $\ell \in [1,L]$ and head $h \in [1,H]$ (from decoder token $t$ to encoder position $i$) is aggregated across all layers and heads.
+\item \textbf{Cross-attention usage.} Decoder cross-attention $A^{(\ell,h)}_{t \to i}$ at layer $\ell \in [1,L]$ and head $h \in [1,H]$ (from decoder token $t$ to encoder position $i$) is aggregated across all layers and heads ($L$: total decoder layers, $H$: attention heads).
 We compute the mean attention mass directed to video encoder positions and subtract the corresponding mass under a null (masked) encoder input, with per-sequence rescaling: